vivibudong/Vmenu/README_EN.md

 - **1. Environment Setup**

 ### Notes
-- The script is tested on Debian 12.
+- The script is tested on Debian/CentOS/Ubuntu.
 Compatibility with other distros may vary.

 ### Contributing
 Contributions are welcome!